This page will assist you to find scholarly information and other resources to support your assessments.

 An essential database, Business Source Ultimate includes information covering all areas of business including marketing, industry reports, market research reports, company profiles, and much more.

-Below is an example search in the database for: "consumer behaviour" AND "five senses"
+Below is an example search in the database for: ("consumer behaviour" OR "purchasing habits") AND ("sensory marketing" OR multisensory)

 Note: You must be logged in to access resources in Business Source Ultimate.